completed 01/2026

 The digitalisation of work has led to the widespread use of mobile screen work.
 The COVID-19 pandemic has increased the importance of working from home as a form of mobile work in particular and this will probably continue to play an important role for many employees.
 Studies conducted before the pandemic showed that the movement behaviour of employees varied depending on whether they were working from home or in the office.
 The general increase and broader implementation may manifest changes in physical activity behaviour that can have both positive and negative consequences.
 It is unclear which factors of working at the office or working from home are decisive for healthy and safe working.

-For this reason, in a field study, hybrid employees are interviewed about various factors during a real working week with home office work and work in the office.
-In addition, the movement behaviour of the participants will be measured and evaluated using a CUELA Kat.
-1 sensor.
-Activity before, during and after actual working hours, the organisation of breaks, the commute to work and any sporting activity are all of interest for the study.
+Employers can only exert limited influence on working conditions (work and break organisation, working hours or working duration) when working from home.
+This makes it even more important to provide employers, occupational health and safety stakeholders and employees with adequate recommendations.
+The basis for this must be reliable findings from practical experience gained in both locations (office and home office).
+For this reason, in a field study, hybrid employees were interviewed about various factors during a real working week with home office work and work in the office.
+In addition, the movement behaviour of the participants was measured and evaluated using a sensor.
+Activity before, during and after actual working hours, the organisation of breaks, the commute to work and any sporting activity were all of interest for the study.

-Further objectives of this project are to process the scientific findings as a basis for practical recommendations for the design and, if necessary, improvement of physical activity behaviour in both settings and to identify research gaps for possible follow-up projects.
+Further objectives of this project were to process the scientific findings as a basis for practical recommendations for the design and, if necessary, improvement of physical activity behaviour in both settings and to identify research gaps for possible follow-up projects.

 -cross sectoral-